leelavg/cigs/README.md

 Linters and fixers used for python `isort -> yapf -> flake8 -> pylint` and for perl `$ perltidy -b -pt=2 -vmll test_rpc_service.pl`

 #### Note:
-- At the moment you many not be able to install all the dependecies needed as it contains an internal package which is soon to be open sourced at [pylero](https://github.com/RedHatQE/pylero).
 - Make sure to use different names for `SHELF_NAME` in production and testing.
 - Make sure to add name of shelve's being used to `.gitignore`